MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/quickstart-embed.md

     ```
     http://myserver/reports/powerbi/Sales?rs:embed=true
     ```
-## Embed a Power BI Report Server report in a SharePoint iFrame
+## Embed the report in a SharePoint iFrame

 1. Navigate to a SharePoint **Site Contents** page.